 In fact, she told a story about her husband’s embarrassing attempt to court her with great detail, displaying exquisite long-term memory.
-I discussed with her and her son that after completing the labs, we would consider other testing if these “changes” continued.
+I discussed with her and her son that after completing the labs, we would consider another testing if these “changes” continued.

 Today, she was unrecognizable.
 She sat silently while her son described the recent events which involved the police being summoned by neighbors due to her irrational behavior after she had knocked on their doors.

 All episodes occurred when the son had briefly left the home to meet a client.
 She was sent to a hospital after several of such episodes, tests were conducted, and later she was released to her son.
-The hospital had coordinated a consultation with a specialist, and she was started on medications which unfortunately did not seem to improve her condition.
+The hospital had coordinated consultation with a specialist, and she was started on medications that unfortunately did not seem to improve her condition.
 In fact, she had been increasingly noncompliant with all of her medications.

 Her silence finally broke when she politely asked to use the phone in the office to call her brother.
 I was aware that her brother passed away many years ago.
 When her son reminded her of this, she became angry and verbally abusive.